 - It is up to the Committee to decide when and where to hold its ordinary meetings, but it must meet at least six times a year.
-There must be at least four Committee Members present for the meeting to take place. - The Committee will continue to act while it has vacancies for Members.
+There must be at least four Committee Members present for the meeting to take place, with a majority of the Committee Members present being Elected Committee Members, for the meeting to take place. - The Committee will continue to act while it has vacancies for Members.
 However, if at any time the number of Committee Members falls below seven, the Committee can continue to act only for another two months.
-If at the end of that period the Committee has not found new Members to bring the number of Committee Members up to seven, the only power it will have is to act to bring the number of Committee Members up to seven. - Committee Members must be sent written notice of Committee meetings posted, or delivered, by hand or sent by fax or email to the last such address for such communications given to the Secretary at least seven days before the date of the meeting.
-The accidental failure to give notice to a Committee Member or the failure of the Committee Member to receive such notice shall not invalidate the proceeding of the relevant meeting. - Meetings of the Committee can take place in any manner which permits those attending to hear and comment on the proceedings. - All speakers must direct their words to the Chairperson.
+If at the end of that period the Committee has not found new Members to bring the number of Committee Members up to seven, the only power it will have is to act to bring the number of Committee Members up to seven. - Committee Members must be sent written notice of Committee meetings posted, or delivered, by hand or sent by email to the last such address for such communications given to the Secretary at least seven days before the date of the meeting.
+The accidental failure to give notice to a Committee Member or the failure of the Committee Member to receive such notice shall not invalidate the proceeding of the relevant meeting. - 51.
+Meetings of the Committee can take place in any manner which permits those attending to hear and comment on the proceedings. - All speakers must direct their words to the Chairperson.
 All Committee Members must remain quiet and maintain order while this is happening.
 The Chairperson will decide who can speak and for how long. - If any point arises which is not covered in these Rules, the Chairperson will give his/her ruling which will be final. - All acts done in good faith as a result of a Committee Meeting or sub-committee meeting will be valid even if it is discovered afterwards that a Committee Member was not entitled to be on the Committee. - A written resolution signed by not fewer than three quarters of the Committee Members or three quarters of the members of a sub-committee will be as valid as if it had been passed at a Committee Meeting or sub-committee meeting duly called and constituted.